Agenda

 ‘No. I have said.
 This was before. there was but one sky. one moon. one world. and in it was murella. and the fruit. and myself. eating it. eyes shining in the dark.’

 She also tells us that murella (no capital, of course) was a walled city, a wall on which she sat and ate of the shaper’s fruit from their silver tree, under the light of the eternal moon which was always round and full every night in those days.
-MurElla was also one of the last seven great cities that were still holding out against the enemy of Ergen and although Felurian never mentions it, Skarpi states that Murella had a near identical twin-city whose name was Murilla which shares a virtually identical spelling to underline their closeness to each other.
-We can confidently assume that both cities would have always united together against the common enemy which assaulted their respective city walls, not just in the wake of Lanre and Lyra’s unifying actions, and worked as a team implying that the two of them were not completely cut off from each other…yet.
+MurElla was also one of the last seven great cities that were still holding out against the enemy of Ergen and although Felurian never mentions it, Skarpi states that Murella had a twin-city whose name was Murilla which shares a virtually identical spelling to underline their closeness to each other.
+We can confidently assume that both of these cities would have always united together against the common enemy which assaulted their respective city walls, not just in the wake of Lanre and Lyra’s unifying actions, and worked as a team implying that the two of them were not completely cut off from each other…yet.
 Perhaps their link was geographical and each piece controlled one side of a bridge, like the one that spans the Omethi river?
 Perhaps they were like Severen high and Sevren low, two distinct halfs with a cliff-edge relationship?
-We can only speculate on this but any such guesswork, whilst entertaining, is not really that necessary because we already know enough to proceed, both places are somehow regarded like two half-pennies might be but they are also in other ways still connected like a whole penny is.
-Their names mean that they have always shared a unique bond of some sort that unites them and marks them as perennial allies against the common foe and neither of them had fallen to the enemy at the gate…yet.
+We can only speculate on this but any such guesswork, whilst entertaining, is not really that necessary because we already know enough to proceed.
+Perhaps both places might best be regarded like two single half-pennies might be but they are also in other ways deemed still connected like a whole penny would be.
+Their names mean that they have always shared a unique bond of some sort that still unites them and marks them as perennial allies against the common foe and neither of them had fallen to the enemy at the gate…yet.

 Fixed Odds